-- Promote water treatment at the point of use. - Guidelines and care provider training should include detailed instructions on water treatment techniques including boiling, disinfection with hypochlorite solution (chlorine), and SODIS, as well as information on proper storage and handling to reduce the potential for recontamination. - Include hypochlorite solution and information on other water treatment options as part of all ARV distribution to ensure medicines are taken with clean water.
+- Promote water treatment at the point of use. - o Guidelines and training of care providers should include detailed instructions on water treatment techniques including boiling, disinfection with hypochlorite solution (chlorine), and SODIS, as well as information on proper storage and handling to reduce the potential for recontamination.
+Include hypochlorite solution and information on other water treatment options as part of all ARV distribution to ensure medicines are taken with clean water. - o Include covered water vessel with taps (if commonly available) in a preventive care package distributed to PLWHA along with oral rehydration salts, soap, or other evidence-based interventions; use the most typical locally manufactured vessels available to avoid stigmatization.
+For the community at large, promote the same container that is included in ARV distribution or broader social marketing of water disinfection products.